|Professors Burnett, Hays-Mitchell, Klepeis, E. Kraly, Monk, Scull (Chair)

 The Shannon McCune Prize in Geography — awarded by the department to the senior geography major who has been judged by the department’s faculty to demonstrate outstanding academic merit and promise.

-The Kevin Williams ‘10 Endowed Memorial Fellowship Award — established in memory of Kevin Williams ‘10 to provide stipend support for one or more geology and/or geography majors to study abroad.
+The Kevin Williams ‘10 Endowed Memorial Fellowship Award — established in memory of Kevin Williams ‘10 to provide stipend support for one or more geography majors to travel while studying abroad.

 Honors and High Honors